 “The best teachers are those who can put themselves in their students’ shoes.
 I remember what it was like trying to climb the ladder, and I want to use empathy and understanding in relating to everyone in my clinics.
 Most of all, I want them to have fun and learn something; I want them to compete against themselves and apply that to other areas of their lives.”

-Do you want to understand the secrets to shaving time in an an environment where you forget you’re learning?
-Sign up for Reed’s clinic today!
+Do you want to discover the secrets of shaving time in a fun filled environment?
+If so, sign up for Reed’s clinic today!